-OHA currently maintains two email lists in order to try to manage the sometimes overwhelming numbers of emails
+OHA currently maintains two email lists in order to try to manage the sometimes overwhelming numbers of emails b) personal@orindahorsemen.org : should be use for personal messages that are not integral to OHA business.

-- a) business@orindahorsemen.org: should be used for messages that are OHA business-related.
-Messages about meeting minutes, herd moves, OHA work coordination, notifications that owners are out of town, lost & found items, invitations to share a vet/farrier call, messages about horses leaving or coming to OHA, etc. should be sent here. - b) personal@orindahorsemen.org: should be use for personal messages that are not integral to OHA business.
 Photos, messages about accomplishments, links to helpful horse articles or videos, info on fun horse events and trail work days in the area etc. should be sent here.
-It will be a great place to share and connect with other members - c) All OHA members (proprietary, associate, riding partner) will be initially subscribed both emails lists.
-Members who would prefer not to be on the personal@orindahorsemen.org email list should email Gary Fitts at gary@orindahorsemen.org to ask to be removed.
+It will be a great place to share and connect with other members c) All OHA members (proprietary, associate, riding partner) will be initially subscribed both emails lists.
+Members who would prefer \not\ to be on the personal@orindahorsemen.org email list should email Gary Fitts at gary@orindahorsemen.org to ask to be removed.